 Because of all those reasons and more it’s easy to see why this game’s been on fan translation wishlists for so long: Samurai Spirits fans want it, RPG fans want it, and every last screenshot and single second of video footage makes it look like the most beautiful 2D adventure most people will never get to play.
 It’s virtually guaranteed to make people wistfully sigh before saying “I wish I could read Japanese” when they learn of its existence, and exactly the sort of game to regularly draw “How on Earth was this never translated?!” comments on all corners of the internet.
 All too often the lack of a localised release can be attributed to the same hoary old issues we’re all wearily familiar with: Personal infighting between two passionate creatives can make cooperation impossible, ancient licensing rights held by disinterested third parties can gum up the works, some guy in a suit may not understand the appeal, and on a few unlucky occasions the right people will notice the right game… too late for anyone to do anything about it.

-And then there are the times – like this one – where what appears from a distance to be a highly desirable Japan-only game doesn’t get an international release because it’s not a very good game.
+And then there are the times – like this one – where what appears from a distance to be a highly desirable Japan-only title probably didn’t get an international release because, amongst other reasons, it’s not a very good game.

 The long and short of it is this: The game’s a mess.
-It’s not a poor experience because it’s too easy, or too hard, simple, complex, or time-consuming – it’s a poor experience because it makes too many bad choices too often.
+It’s not a poor experience because it’s too easy or too hard, or because it’s too simple, complex, or time-consuming – it’s a poor experience because it makes too many bad choices too often.
 Worst of all is knowing Samurai Spirits definitely has a strong enough cast of characters and exactly the right sort of setting to pull off a fantastic RPG – but this isn’t it.

 I realise this is all very easy for me to dismissively decree from my privileged position – I’ve had the game in its Saturn and Neo Geo CD forms since roughly forever (a PlayStation port is also available), and I’m proficient enough in Japanese to understand what’s going on without having to rely on anyone else spending an enormous amount of time translating a game’s worth of text for me first (a dictionary always comes in handy, mind you).
 I don’t need to longingly wish I could play Bushido Retsuden or spend any time imagining what it would be like to sit down and spend a few hours with it because I already can, and I can do so as often as I feel like doing it even if that turns out to be not very often at all.
 In an ideal world it wouldn’t be like this, because in an ideal world everyone would have all the elegantly written translations they needed right at their fingertips so they could try out any game they came across for themselves the instant they learned of its existence, but in the imperfect one we live in I can only say this: Being a good looking example of a popular genre that’s long been the primary focal point of the import-interested gamer’s attention doesn’t automatically mean that game’s actually worth your time, time that could be more enjoyably spent right now on other Japan-exclusive releases like iS: internal section, Guilty Gear Petit 2, Kaze no NOTAM, or Taekwon-do – all games that are all easily emulated and even when consumed “raw” have little to no language barriers to entry.
 If none of those appeal gaming already has a brilliant selection of fan translations ready and waiting to play, so much so that even if only one percent of those English translations listed on Romhacking are of any interest you’d still have more than one new-old game a month for an entire year to be getting on with.